dan-leo/masters/thesis/v8/thesis.md

 	   \centering
 	   \includegraphics[width=0.85\linewidth]{../images/1568090173885.png}
 	\end{minipage}}
 \hfill
   \subfloat[Vodacom-Nokia Quectel]{
 	\begin{minipage}[c][0.4\width]{
 	   0.48\textwidth}
 	   \centering
 	   \includegraphics[width=0.85\linewidth]{../images/1568090209468.png}
 	\end{minipage}}
-\captionof{figure}[eDRX Energy histogram]{eDRX histograms of the energy produced by listening for paging occassions with respect to RF attenuation in dBm as mentioned in \S\ref{lit_edrx_ptw}.
+\captionof{figure}[eDRX Energy histogram]{eDRX histograms of the energy produced by listening for paging occasions with respect to RF attenuation in dBm as mentioned in \S\ref{lit_edrx_ptw}.
 Martinez {[}\protect\hyperlink{ref-Martinez2019}{3}{]} measured values under 10mJ for both Ublox and Quectel, yet on the MTN-ZTE and Vodacom-Nokia networks it is up to 5 times more.
 Thus, it is apparent that network configuration is the cause of these differences.}
 \end{figure}

 [](../images/1568090173885.png){width=65%}